 Osprey is best known for making exceptional backpacks designed for hiking, backpacking, and adventure travel.
 In fact, the company's Atmos series of packs is so good that I've taken mine with me on trips across six continents.
-But the company also makes a line of fantastic luggage as well, and recently I had the chance to test out the new Shuttle 100 model, which I found it to be a high quality product with lots of thoughtful touches designed specifically with adventure travelers in mind.
+But the company also makes a line of fantastic luggage as well, and recently I had the chance to test out the new Shuttle 100 model, which I found it to be a high quality product with lots of thoughtful touches designed specifically with active travelers in mind.

 As the name implies, the Shuttle 100 has a carrying capacity of approximately 100 liters, which is a surprising amount when you consider most backpacks that we use for travel are in the 50-60 liter range.
 The bag is 30 inches (76.2 cm) in length, and is made from high quality fabrics and other materials that provide a nice sense of security and protection for even the most fragile stuff that you'll store inside.
 This is a piece of luggage that actually feels like it could be abused by the airlines, and come out looking none the worse for wear.